Cranberry and Pear Chutney

 FacebookTwitterPinterestLinkedIn

-ref=”https://thinktasty1.wpengine.com/wp-content/uploads/2012/01/cranberries.jpg”>Moving backward through our Christmas Eve dinner, we finally have arrived at the first course I made, the appetizer.
+Moving backward through our Christmas Eve dinner, we finally have arrived at the first course I made, the appetizer.
 With five courses following this, I wanted it to be light.
 The appetizer consisted of lavash crackers topped with goat cheese and cranberry-pear chutney.
-The chutney has a hint of sweetness, which awakens the palate, and also provides a nice contrast to the tang of the goat cheese.
+The chutney has a hint of sweetness, which awakens the palate.
+It also provides a nice contrast to the tang of the goat cheese.

-The chutney is versatile and could be used as an accoutrement to many dishes.
-Not only does it pair well with crackers and cheese, it could be used in place of cranberry sauce for a turkey dinner.
-It can be used as a filling in a wrap or panini.
+The chutney is versatile and works well as an accoutrement to many dishes.
+Not only does it pair well with crackers and cheese, it makes a fine substitue for cranberry sauce for a turkey dinner.
+It serves as a filling in a wrap or panini.
 This chutney also can be made quickly and can be served warm or cold.

 If you’re looking to make cheese and crackers more interesting or to provide a different sauce for your turkey dinner, give cranberry-pear chutney a try.